gramineproject/gramine/Documentation/sgx-intro.rst

       allows determining whether two instances of your enclave are running on the same hardware or not.

-      If your security models depends on enforcing that the identifiers are different (e.g. because you want to prevent sybil attacks), keep in mind that the enclave host can generate a new identity by performing an epoch reset.
+      If your security model depends on enforcing that the identifiers are different (e.g. because you want to prevent sybil attacks), keep in mind that the enclave host can generate a new identity by performing an epoch reset.
 The previous identity will then become inaccessible, though.